azuredevcollege/trainingdays/day6/challenges/challenge0.md

 - Docker Toolbox management tool and ISO
 - Git MSYS-git UNIX tools
 - Kitematic, the Docker GUI
-- the Docker QuickStart shell preconfigured for a Docker command-line environment
+- the Docker QuickStart shell pre-configured for a Docker command-line environment
 - Oracle VM VirtualBox
 6. When notified by Windows Security the installer will make changes, make sure you allow the installer to make the necessary changes.
 When it completes, the installer reports it was successful.
 7. The installer adds Docker Toolbox, VirtualBox, and Kitematic to your Applications folder.
 On your Desktop, find the Docker QuickStart Terminal icon.